Toufool/AutoSplit/README.md

 - Windows 10 and 11.
 - Linux (Only tested on Ubuntu 22.04)
-  - Wayland is not supported
+  - Wayland is not currently supported
+  - WSL2/WSLg requires an additional Desktop Environment, external X11 server, and/or systemd
 - Python 3.10+ (Not required for normal use.
 Refer to the [build instructions](/docs/build%20instructions.md) if you'd like run the application directly in Python).

 ## OPTIONS